AT 2017: Day 8, Bly Gap to Beech Gap

 Today as I hiked up and over Standing Indian Mountain, I saw the damage fire can cause when someone decides to strike a match and burn a forest.

-I began the day in warm and comfortable weather.
-Cold, almost winter-like weather had passed through this area just a few days ago, so I was glad to have missed it.
+The day began in warm and comfortable weather.
+Cold, almost winter-like weather had passed through this area just a few days ago, and I was glad to have missed most of it.

 Climb from Bly Gap